kubevela/kubevela/docs/en/developers/references/devex/appfile.md

 ```

-To set properties for the Workload types and Traits above, please refer to [Writing Appfile](../../writing-appfile.md).
+> To learn about how to set the properties of specific workload type or trait, please check the [reference documentation guide](../../check-ref-doc.md).